reallistic/BitcasaFileLister/README.md

 * Migrating from bitcasa to another provider
 * Downloading large files and directories locally
 * Downloading/copying large amounts of files from Bitcasa
-* Uploading move/copy from bitcasa to GoogleDrive
+* Uploading files from bitcasa to GoogleDrive
+* Uploading local files to GoogleDrive

 **NOTE:** Please see [Using the gdrive branch (not yet updated for version 0.6)](https://github.com/rxsegrxup/BitcasaFileLister/wiki/Using-the-gdrive-branch)